Category Archives: News

 Application Note: Color and Odor reduction from a Hard Seltzer base

-Filtration of Hard Seltzer
+Filtration of Hard Seltzer, color reduction

 Carbon treatment is an excellent technique for color and odor reduction of a Hard Seltzer base.
 The selection of the most suitable type of activated carbon has to be tested case by case.
 This application note describes the evaluation and treatment of cider as a hard seltzer base with activated carbon on lab scale and pilot scale.